July 04, 2024

 The song is verbose, relatively speaking, and in trying to get the meaning across, I've ended up making the English even more verbose, which is unfair to the original — but you can hear it in Hosono's singing, how many words there are per line, and how they sometimes pile up on each other.
 The rush of the verses is offset by the emphatic repetition of the brief title phrase in the chorus (just four words, in Japanese; a reference to a children's game, as is A Flower Costs One Monme).
 And if you only listened to the music, you wouldn't expect there to be so much violent imagery (fighter planes, destroyers, a kidnapping).
 Hosono's melodies are characteristically bright and catchy.
 He even sings the whole thing falsetto!

-One of Kazemachi Roman's little in-jokes is that the title of this song (B3) is May the Weather Tomorrow Be Good, and the title of the following song (B4) is Typhoon.
+One of Kazemachi Roman's little in-jokes (or, more specifically, Takashi's, as he's the one who sequenced the album) is that the title of this song is May the Weather Tomorrow Be Good, and the title of the song that comes next is Typhoon.

 :::

-Sometimes fighter planes come falling from the air.
+Sometimes fighter planes come falling from the sky.

 It's been drizzling in the city since morning.

-There are puddles so dark they're nearly black
+There are puddles so dark they're almost black

-and a girl leaping over them with a rare smile.
+and a girl jumping over them with a rare smile.

 The downpour has the feel of some old movie.

-She had but one tear left in reserve
+She had only one tear left in reserve

 and now it drops from her eye